richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 - Audio played (to speaker): <b>16-bit PCM, 16KHZ, stereo (2-channels)</b>

 Notes
-- <b>G711 u-law</b> companding (compression/expanding) algorithm is used to convert data stream from 16-bit to 8-bit and vice versa.
-Compressing the data before transmission reduces the data bandwidth by half.
+- <b>G711 u-law</b> lossless companding (compression/expanding) algorithm is used to convert data stream from 16-bit to 8-bit and vice versa.
+Compressing the data before transmission reduces the data bandwidth usage by half.
 - Converting stereo data stream to mono data stream is a matter of removing alternating 16-bit WORD.